twilio-professional-services/flex-project-template/docs/docs/setup-guides/02_deploy-to-flex-manual.md

 - Next, to deploy the schedule manager feature, deploy its serverless functions as well:

-make sure you are using the same twilio profile that matches your .env.local
+make sure you are using the same twilio profile that matches your .env

 :::caution CAUTION
 this is not the same command to check the account sids